ngxs/store/publication/announcing_ngxs_next/article.md

 - Feature: Reset Form Action [#1604](github.com/ngxs/store/pull/1604)

-You can reset form with `ResetForm` action.
+You can reset the form with the `ResetForm` action.

-- This action reset your form and related form state.
+- This action resets the form and related form state.
-- Form status, dirty, values etc. will be reset by related form values after calling this action.
+- The form status, dirty, values, etc. will be reset by related form values after calling this action.

 Example: